wouterbles/pyaugmecon/README.md

 | `solver_io`               | Name of the solver interface provided to [Pyomo](http://www.pyomo.org/) | `python` |

 ### Solver options
+All [Gurobi solver parameters](https://www.gurobi.com/documentation/9.1/refman/parameters.html) can be passed to the solver with this dictionary.
+Two parameters are already set by default:
 | Option                    | Description     | Default |
 |---------------------------|-----------------|---------|
 | `MIPGap`                  | See Gurobi documentation: [MIPGap](https://www.gurobi.com/documentation/9.1/refman/mipgap2.html) | `0.0` |